Revised: November 12th, 2020

-The data exporter is a user of the Acuity Platform, therefore setting up of data collection mechanisms, collection of data, verifying data integrity sit with the data exporter.
+The data importer is a user of the Acuity Platform, therefore setting up of data collection mechanisms, collection of data, verifying data integrity sit with the data importer.
 The personal data shall only be processed in the manner authorised under these Clauses and all sub processors shall only be employed in compliance with the provisions of these Clauses.

 Measures to ensure that Personal Data is protected against incidental damage or loss (availability controls):

 Data is kept in a storage framework with at least three copies natively made and stored.
-Additionally, the data importer replicates data between data centers for disaster recovery with ability to restore if needed, although the data importer will not replicate lat/long or other data points which might be considered sensitive in the EU.
+Additionally, the data exporter replicates data between data centers for disaster recovery with ability to restore if needed, although the data exporter will not replicate lat/long or other data points which might be considered sensitive in the EU.

 Measures to ensure that the different purposes for processing data can be identified – especially for PROCESSOR’s different controllers – and that data to be processed is processed separately from each other (separation controls):

 AcuityAds stores data in a multi-tenant environment on servers owned by AcuityAds.
 The Services database and file system architecture are replicated between multiple data centers.
 AcuityAds logically isolates data on a per end user basis at the application layer.
 AcuityAds logically separates Customer’s data, including data from different end users, from each other, and data for an authenticated end user will not be displayed to another end user (unless the former end user or administrator allows the data to be shared).
 A central authentication system is used across all Services to increase uniform security of data.